:: A. Philosophy, characteristics of new technological art, content and purpose

 Article 10 - Prize

-For 2012, the Liedts-Meesen Foundation has foreseen a cash prize.
-This indivisible prize is associated with a work and its creator and amounts to 5.000 EUR.
-The jury is entitled, besides this prize, to honor an artist with an honorable mention.
+For 2019, the Liedts-Meesen Foundation has foreseen a cash prize.
+This indivisible prize is awarded to a single artwork and its creator.
+In addition to this prize, the jury is entitled to award an honorary mention to one of the artists.
 There is also a prize from the public linked to the contest.
-This entitles the winner to a presentation after the contest in a European museum.
-The prizes of the Brussels Capital Region and the Flemish Community are not yet known.
+This entitles the winner to a presentation, after the contest, in a European museum.
+There’s also a prize of the European Commission.

 Article 11 - Publication